karolryska/karolryska/README.md

 # Hello there! :wave:

 ## About
-I'm Karol, front-end dev wannabe from Warsaw.
-I've been coding since 2019 and trying to develop my skills as fast as possible.
-I'd like to find my first commercial job and improve myself as creative front-end developer with React.js.
+I'm Karol, frontend dev wannabe from Warsaw.
+I've been coding since 2019, gained my skills from online courses and stationary workshops.
+I'd like to find my first commercial job and grow as creative front-end developer.

-My next goal is to get familiar with TypeScript and some UI/UX issues.
+In the near future, I plan to get familiar with TypeScript and UI/UX issues.

 ## Stack
 - HTML